hmakelin/gisnav/docs/pages/setup.rst

 .. code-block:: bash

-    sudo apt-get install gstreamer1.0-tools libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgstreamer-plugins-good1.0-dev
+    sudo apt-get install -y gstreamer1.0-plugins-bad gstreamer1.0-libav gstreamer1.0-gl ros-foxy-gscam
-    apt install ros-foxy-gscam

 Create a ``gscam_prams.yaml`` and ``camera_calibration.yaml`` files like these ones:

 .. seealso::
+    See the
-    See the `How to Calibrate a Monocular Camera <https://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration>`_ ROS tutorial on how to create a camera calibration file if you do not want to use the example file
+    `How to Calibrate a Monocular Camera <https://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration>`_ ROS tutorial on how to create a camera calibration file if you do not want to use the example file

 .. code-block:: yaml
     :caption: gscam_params.yaml

     gscam_publisher:
       ros__parameters:
+        gscam_config: >
+          gst-launch-1.0 udpsrc uri=udp://127.0.0.1:5600 !
+          application/x-rtp,media=video,clock-rate=90000,encoding-name=H264 !
-        gscam_config: "gst-launch-1.0 udpsrc uri=udp://127.0.0.1:5600 ! application/x-rtp,media=video,clock-rate=90000,encoding-name=H264 ! rtph264depay ! h264parse ! avdec_h264 ! videoconvert "
+          rtph264depay ! h264parse ! avdec_h264 ! videoconvert
         preroll: False
         use_gst_timestamps: True
         frame_id: 'mono'